MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/sql-server-backup-and-restore-with-s3-compatible-object-storage.md

 ## Known issues and limitations

 Due to the current limitation of S3 Standard REST API, the temporary uncommitted data files are not removed in case of failures.
 They may be created in the S3-compatible object store due to an ongoing multipart upload operation while the BACKUP T-SQL command is running.
-These uncommitted data blocks will continue to persist in the S3-compatible object storage in the case the BACKUP T-SQL command fails or is canceled.
-If the backup succeeds, these temporary files are removed automatically by the object store to form the final backup file.
-Some S3-providers will handle temporary file cleanup through their garbage collector system.
+These uncommitted data blocks persist in the S3-compatible object storage in the case the BACKUP T-SQL command fails or is canceled.
+If the backup succeeds, the object store automatically removes these temporary files to form the final backup file.
+Some S3-providers handle temporary file cleanup through their garbage collector system.

 ## Next steps